I like that song! Can I use it in my video? What license do I need? Can I use it if I credit the band?

 Common alternatives include:

 - Music in public domain.
 However, keep in mind that compositions and recording of these compositions often have different copyright spans and copyright laws do vary from country to country.
 In other words, if something is in public domain in US, may still be copyrighted in most European countries.
+Learn more about public domain.

 - Creative commons music.
 Remember that with creative commons content, you may be required to give credit, be restricted from using the music in commercial projects, or obligated to share YOUR work under the same terms.
+Learn more about creative commons licenses.

 Production / stock music comes with all-in-one Master Sync license that grants you rights to use both the composition and the recording in your video or media project.